-The hyperactivity of childhood ADHD is not as prevalent in adults, so an adult is more likely to be diagnosed with ADD or inattentive ADHD.
+The hyperactivity associated with children with ADHD is not as prevalent in adults, so an adult is more likely to be diagnosed with ADHD primarily inattentive presentation.
 Yet it can still wreak havoc on social interactions, careers, and marriages, and trigger dangerous behaviors, such as gambling and alcohol or drug abuse.

 ADHD presents differently in adults than it does in children, which may explain why so many cases of adult ADHD are misdiagnosed or undiagnosed.
 Adult ADHD disrupts what are called the “executive functions” of the brain, such as judgment, decision-making, initiative, memory, and the ability to complete complex tasks.
 Impaired executive functions can spell disaster for scholastic and professional achievement, as well as sustainable, stable relationships.
 Adult ADHD is often misdiagnosed as depression or an anxiety disorder, and can be overlooked as the source of such symptoms.
 Depression and anxiety often accompany ADHD because difficulty with executive brain functions can trigger both.

 Adult ADHD is characterized by the inability to stay on task or to take on tasks that require sustained concentration, forgetting appointments, habitual lateness, and poor listening skills.
 The condition also reveals itself in one’s communication style.
 Adult ADHD triggers a compulsion to finish other people’s sentences or to interrupt someone while they are talking.
-A high level of impatience, for example, when waiting in line or in traffic, is another potential sign of adult ADHD.
-What may be considered high-strung, nervous behavior or quirky character traits may actually be adult ADHD at work.
+For example, a high level of impatience when waiting in line or in traffic is another potential sign of adult ADHD.
+What may be considered high-strung, nervous behavior or quirky character traits might actually be adult ADHD at work.

 Adults with ADHD also had the condition as children, though it may have been misdiagnosed as a learning disability or conduct disorder.
-Perhaps the disorder presented itself during childhood in too mild a form to raise any flags.
+Perhaps the disorder presented itself during childhood in too mild a form to raise any flags and it took the demands of adult life to unmask the condition.
 Or perhaps the adult’s childhood had passed by the time ADHD was recognized as a viable medical condition.
 In any case, if left undiagnosed and untreated, ADHD and its frequent companions, depression and low self-esteem, can prevent the sufferer from reaching his or her full potential.

 The following are a sample of questions from the Checklist.
 Choose one of these five responses for each: Never, Rarely, Sometimes, Often, or Very Often.